charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 You might create multiple tags for an assignment, but one of the tags should be made just after you commit and push the code you want me to see.
 Then turn in that tag with the assignment.

+After creating this first tag, we should be able to use **elf-tagger** for the rest of our tags.

 ## New Branch